buildwithdan/flask-crud/README.md

 - **Styling**: [Bootstrap](https://getbootstrap.com/)
 - **Analytics**: not applicable

-## To do:

-- [x] need to fix the delete button
-- [x] Add a create button for new contracts
-- [x] Flash for add and delete
-- [x] add vercel deploy
-- [x] database variables to be kept outside of github (for now it uses a public DB created on supabase, so risk limited)

 ## Running Locally

 This application requires the latest python and flask to be installed.